AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 ### Troubleshooting the video reporting configuration {#troubleshooting-the-video-reporting-configuration}

 * During installation, sometimes connections to the Analytics API server times out.
 The installation retries the connection 20 times, but it still fails.
 When this situation occurs, the log file records multiple errors.
 Search for `SiteCatalystReportService`.
-* Not installing the Analytics Preset package first can cause the creation of a new report suite.
+* Not installing the [!DNL Video Analytics] preset package first can cause the creation of a new report suite.
 * Upgrading from AEM 6.3 to AEM 6.4 or AEM 6.4.1, then configuring **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**, still creates a report suite.
 This issue is known and slated to be fixed for AEM 6.4.2.

-### About the Video Analytics preset {#about-the-video-analytics-preset}
+### About the [!DNL Video Analytics] preset {#about-the-video-analytics-preset}

-The Video Analytics preset—sometimes known simply as analytics preset--is stored next to the Viewer presets in Dynamic Media.
+The [!DNL Video Analytics] preset—sometimes known simply as analytics preset--is stored next to the Viewer presets in Dynamic Media.
 It is basically the same as a Viewer preset but with information used to configure AppMeasurement and Video Heartbeat reporting.

 The preset’s properties are the following: